 The Impact of Earning a Master’s Degree in Healthcare

-The field of healthcare is not only changing – it’s growing.
-According to the U.S. Bureau of Labor Statistics (BLS), employment in healthcare jobs is projected to grow 16% between 2020 and 2030, creating about 2.6 million new jobs in just 10 years.
+The field of healthcare is not only changing — it’s growing.
+According to the U.S. Bureau of Labor Statistics (BLS), there will be an average of about 1.8 million healthcare job openings each year between 2022 and 2032.*

 If you want to be part of this fast-growing industry, earning a master’s degree can give you a competitive edge.